Skip to main content

 2. Message Formatting

-• Use Block Kit for rich formatting
+• Use the generate_slack_blocks tool for rich formatting

 • Keep messages concise and clear

-• Use appropriate message types
+• Use appropriate block types for different content

 3. Error Handling